Khiry Robinson

-Khiry Robinson (born December 28, 1989) is an American football running back who is currently a free agent.
+Khiry Robinson (born December 28, 1989) is an American former professional football running back.
 He last played for the Tiburones de Cancún of the Fútbol Americano de México (FAM).
 Robinson signed with the New Orleans Saints as an undrafted free agent in 2013.
-He graduated from Belton High School in Belton, TX and played college football at West Texas A&M.
+He graduated from Belton High School in Belton, Texas, and played college football for the West Texas A&M Buffaloes.